 How long is a German Language Course Visa valid?

-German Language Course Visa is valid for the duration of your language course.
-As the language course should last at least 3 months and maximum 12 months, the language visa for Germany is valid for 3-12 months.
-It is noteworthy that an extension of the German Language Course Visa beyond one year is not possible.
+The German language course visa is valid for the duration of your language course.
+As the language course should last a minimum of 3 months and a maximum of 12 months, the language course visa for Germany is valid for 3-12 months.
+It is worth noting that it is not possible to extend a German language course visa beyond one year.

 Can I work with a German Language Course Visa?